 Once you get in to the process of retraining your mind it becomes habit-forming.

-If you think about it, your whole day is filled with these small actions, take advantage of this.
-It won’t cost you anything, not even your time, and you will get so much back in return.
+If you think about it, your daily life, each and every day, is filled with these small actions.
+Take advantage of this.
+It won’t cost you anything, not even your time.
+This is because are you are getting back the precious time you did not even realize was escaping you.

 The 7 Minute Mindfulness technique is a highly effective way to gain inner peace, happiness and feel ‘uncluttered’ in your life.